 A I Love You

-Is our next show!
-It discusses the relationship between humans and artificial intelligence.
+Discusses the relationship between humans and artificial intelligence.
 As developments in this field continue and our day to day lives become more isolated, we present a world where companionship through robotics is finally achieved...
 But how can any relationship exist healthily if one partner has no sense of choice...?

 Co-Produced by Heart to Heart Theatre